I'm at CHA helping my friend Kim (who own an LSS) shop. This is what I posted on my own

 salesperson is busy chatting you up instead of getting the business

-done. - Once you find the salesperson, you ask about the show specials.
+- Once you find the salesperson, you ask about the show specials.

 Most booths offer some sort of special during the show.
 Sometimes it's